V4Fire/Client/src/core/component/field/README.md

 ### initFields

 Initializes all fields of a given component instance.
-This function returns A dictionary containing the names of the initialized fields as keys, with their corresponding initialized values as values.
+This function returns a dictionary containing the names of the initialized fields as keys, with their corresponding initialized values as values.